jlabusch/vmdns/README.md

 > `node ./server.js`

-Starts a zeroconf server listening for providers of `_vm._tcp.local`.
+Starts a zeroconf server listening for providers of `vm.tcp`.

 ## Client

-> `node ./client.js --name Fred --desc "Ubuntu 12.04 compat. testbed"`
+> `node ./client.js --name zazz --desc "Ubuntu 12.04.2 LTS"`

 Starts a zeroconf client that registers a VM with the name Fred.
 The Answer section of the client's mDNS broadcast will look something like